 To detect hypothermia, watch for these signs: uncontrollable shivering, fumbling hands, frequent stumbling, a lurching walk, vague slow speech, drowsiness or apparent exhaustion.

-Other Medical Problems are snakebites and broken bones are rare, but serious, emergencies.
+Other medical problems that may occur while you’re fishing are snakebites and broken bones.
+These are rare, but serious, emergencies.
 A person with a broken bone should not be moved until medical help arrives.

 Snakes rarely bite if they are left alone.
 A person bitten by a poisonous snake should be kept calm and quiet and taken to a doctor or hospital at once.
 If possible, determine the type of snake that caused the bite.